rohann06/Flight_Price_Prediction/README.md

 # Flight_Price_Prediction

-#### ➡️ This machine learning model predict the price of the Flight ticket using some parameters
+#### ➡️ This supervised machine learning model predict the price of the Flight ticket using some parameters

 ## 👉 Parameters
 #### 1⃣ Airline name